310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Chiaki smile2 %}
 I'm not a genius like Kanata.
 But thanks to Ryuseitai — Thanks to everyone, I was able to make my dream come true.

-I won't frown down upon that.
+I won't frown on that.
 I’m thankful and proud of it.
 {% endbubble %}

 {% bubble Chiaki serious %}